-Another common mistake is thinking they can still look great with little access to sunlight.
+Another common mistake is thinking that they can still look great with little access to sunlight.
 This is simply not the case.

 We all love succulents that are fresh out of the garden center, with their perfect, compact shape.
 They’re practically pieces of art.